The current anti-smoking campaign is

 opposed to attacking their arguments.
 Tobacco companies are not doing anything

-different than any other corporation selling products.
+different than any other corporation selling a legal product.

-Ad nauseam claims regarding the number of
+- Ad nauseam claims regarding the number of cigarette smoking related deaths.
+Using the

-repeated enough times, the public began to believe it to be true.
-The
+tireless repetition of a lie repeated enough times, the public began to believe

-Washington "spin doctors" have successfully twisted the facts about tobacco and
+it to be true.
+The Washington "spin doctors" have successfully twisted the

-smoking and the corporate owned news media has fed those lies to the American
+facts about tobacco and smoking and the corporate owned news media has fed

-The repeated articulation of a Big Lie and
+- The repeated articulation of a Big Lie and

 half-truths such as the number of smoking related deaths justifies their